 DRX 9000 is a high-tech machine that uses spinal decompression to treat a variety of potentially symptomatic back and neck conditions.
 The system is manufactured by Axiom Worldwide and has received FDA approval for treatment of certain types of back pain.

-This procedure uses a modern computer controlled version of traction to slowly and gently pull the spine in an attempt to enlarge the intervertebral disc and neuroforaminal spaces.
+This version of the spinal decompression procedure uses a modern computer controlled version of traction to slowly and gently pull the spine in an attempt to enlarge the intervertebral disc and neuroforaminal spaces.
 The machine represents the state of the art in non-invasive, non-surgical back pain treatment.

 The process of spinal decompression literally pulls the spinal vertebrae apart to remove pressure on discs, nerves and bones.
 This procedure is done slowly and gently to reduce any chance of additional injury.